Are you ready for this so simple sea bass recipe. You couldn't get easier. So simple you probably wouldn't even call it a recipe.

 I can't tell a lie, it wasn't altogether my own idea.
 It was this recipe that inspired me.
 However I changed it for two reasons.
 1 I knew my other half would complain about rosemary leaves being inedible.
 I was also worried he might choke on one.
 2. I really wasn't in the mood for faffing about making slits and stuffing rosemary in them.
 I also didn't quite see the point of putting them in the oven.

 So, to get the rosemary scent and flavour, I first sizzled plenty of sprigs in butter then moved them to one side and fried the fish, skin side down in the flavoured butter.
-Tasty!
+Very tasty!

 Watch the video